Brachial Plexus Birth Injury Attorney

 2. Rupture

-Nerves that have been stretched and possibly torn, but not at the spinal cord location.
-Recovery is possible with surgery.
+Rupture BPI refers to nerves that have stretched and possibly torn, but not at the spinal cord.

 3. Neuroma